-Summer holidays are slowly but surely on their way.
-And some of us might be thinking of a holiday on sunnier shores which means we are saving.
-Even with the purse strings tightened, there’s plenty on offer that won’t break the bank and still satisfies your taste buds.
+With summer holidays drawing to a close, and the purse strings tightened for back to school season, there’s still plenty on offer that won’t break the bank and still satisfies your taste buds.
 Here, I’ve gathered together some of my favourite more affordable dinner spots around Dubin — hopefully, with a bit of something for every palate and budget...

 Lucky Tortoise, 8 Aungier St, Dublin 2

 After popping up in various venues around town, dim sum doyens Lucky Tortoise have set up a new temporary home on Aungier Street, which will be open until at least March.
 They offer a unique take on Asian eating in Dublin, serving a mix of modern dim sum, made from scratch and served family style.
 Order the whole menu for €20 and there’ll be no arguing when the bill splitting comes.

 Sano Pizza, 1-2 Exchange Street Upper, Temple Bar, Dublin

 Sano pitch themselves as fresh, affordable pizza and that’s exactly what they are — not what you’d expect to find in the middle of Temple Bar.
 Their Neapolitan Pizza menu prices start from €6 and they’ve received plenty of rave reviews for their them.
 Add an extremely affordable drinks menu, with glasses of wine from €4, and you’ve got a recipe for quite a delicious bargain dinner.

 A brilliant option for fast, tasty dining, Hailan serves up everything from Chinese hot pot to Korean barbecue and lots more in between.
 Browse the extensive laminated menu to find plenty to fix any cravings.
 Bold, robust bibimbap is always good, as are the dumplings.
 They do plenty of authentic, traditional hot dishes for the more adventurous diner.